EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 work with only one payload with identifier as *1* and hence the name of the access file is *pay1_access*.

 The name of the output file is *pay1_obsMetrics*.
 The first row of the resulting file contains the mission epoch in Julian Day UT1.
-The second row contains general information.
+The second row contains the time-step size in seconds.
 The third row contains the column headers and the subsequent rows contain the corresponding data.
 The description of the first two columns is given below.
 The rest of the columns contain the data-metrics corresponding to the particular instrument type (passive-optical, SAR or basic sensor).
 Description of the data metrics can be found in the :code:`instrupy` documentation.